 The deep geological repository is a multiple-barrier system designed to safely contain and isolate used nuclear fuel over the long term.
-It will be constructed at a depth of approximately 500 metres, depending upon the geology of the site, and will consist of a network of placement rooms for the used fuel (see diagram).
+It will be constructed at a depth of approximately 500 metres, depending upon the geology of the site, and consist of a network of placement rooms for the used fuel (see diagram).
+This project requires a dedicated surface area of about 100 hectares (250 acres) for surface buildings and associated facilities.
+Underground, the repository requires a subsurface area in suitable host rock of about 2.5 kilometres by 1.5 kilometres (375 hectares/930 acres).
+As well, regulatory or other requirements may limit activities in the immediate area surrounding the surface facilities.

 Used nuclear fuel will be loaded into specially designed and certified containers at the reactor sites and transported to the repository site where it will be repackaged in corrosion-resistant containers for placement in the repository.
-The containers will be lowered through a shaft and transported underground to one of many placement rooms.
-The containers will be placed in vertical or horizontal boreholes drilled into the rock.
-They will then be sealed using bentonite clay, a proven-effective sealing material.
+The containers will be transported underground to one of many placement rooms.
+The containers will be placed in vertical or horizontal boreholes drilled into the rock and sealed with bentonite clay, a proven effective sealing material.